kyma-project/istio/docs/contributor/draft/rate-limiting-poc/06-sum-up-rate-limiting.md

 Pros:
 - Mature project, used in production by many
-- Easy to deploy in Kyma cluster
+- Easy to deploy in a Kyma cluster
 Cons:
 - Experimental support in Envoy
 - Key size limitation of 250 characters
-- Rate limiting based on client's certificate, or very long header values, is not possible
+- Rate limiting based on the client's certificate or very long header values is not possible

 # Redis

 Pros:
 - Mature and popular
 - Supported by Envoy
-- Some know how within goat team
+- Some know-how within the Goat team
 Cons:
 - Licence issues
 - [Hyperscaler Redis instance is not accessible from Kyma cluster](https://sap-btp.slack.com/archives/C01LGCBS196/p1718107858028479?thread_ts=1718018170.520259&cid=C01LGCBS196)